What is cultivated meat?

 The largest challenge the cultivated meat industry faces is not simply foregoing animal components in the cell culture media but rather discovering how to do so affordably and how to optimize affordable formulations for maximized productivity.

-Multiple options for cost reduction are being pursued across the industry.
+Multiple cost reduction options are being pursued across the industry.
 The most urgent action is to address the high costs of recombinant proteins and growth factors.
 While some B2B manufacturers are scaling the production of proteins and growth factors using microbes, fungi, or plants as expression systems, others are looking to replace these proteins and growth factors with plant-based alternatives, especially for proteins used at high concentrations in the media, such as albumin and transferrin.

 Demand forecasts can help to predict industry needs